Sun – Planets Trail

 3. Formation of the Proto-Sun

-At the center of this contracting nebula, a dense region called the “proto-Sun” formed.
+At the center of this contracting nebula, a dense region called the “Proto-Sun” formed.
 Gravitational compression in this region led to increasing temperature and pressure, reaching extremely high levels.
-Meanwhile, the rest of the protoplanetary disk started forming around the proto-Sun, giving rise to the first planetary embryos and solid particles.
+Meanwhile, the rest of the protoplanetary disk started forming around the Proto-Sun, giving rise to the first planetary embryos and solid particles.

 4. Onset of Nuclear Fusion

-When the temperature at the core of the proto-Sun reached around 10 million degrees Celsius, conditions became suitable for nuclear fusion.
+When the temperature at the core of the Proto-Sun reached around 10 million degrees Celsius, conditions became suitable for nuclear fusion.
 At this stage, hydrogen nuclei began fusing into helium, releasing a massive amount of energy in the form of light and heat.
-This event marked the official birth of the Sun as a main-sequence star.
+This event marked the official birth of the Sun as a star.

 5. Hydrostatic Equilibrium